plumber.R

-plumber allows you to create a REST API by merely decorating your existing R source code with special comments.
+Plumber allows you to create a web API by merely decorating your existing R source code with roxygen2-like comments.
 Take a look at an example.

 # plumber.R